Patent Retrieval: A Literature Review

-Hido et al. \cite{hido2012modeling} proposed a scoring model which assigned a patentability score to each patent and thus can be utilized to determine whether it will be granted.
+\cite{hido2012modeling} proposed a scoring model which assigned a patentability score to each patent and thus can be utilized to determine whether it will be granted.
 First, the authors extracted textual features such as word frequency, word age, and syntactic complexity (e.g., number of sentences).
 Then, they trained a classifier using previous patent office decisions as ground truth.
 Though results showed the model effectiveness, the utilized syntactic complexity features are all extracted from the topic patent and thus could be good predictors for the writing quality not patentability potential.

-The correlation between patent {\it claims} novelty and patent value has been analyzed in \cite{chen2009simple,hasan2009coa} using lexical analysis of patent text.
-In \cite{hasan2009coa}, Hasan et al. proposed an IR-based ranking tool which analyses patent {\it claims} for originality.
+The correlation between patent {\it claims} novelty and patent value using lexical analysis of patent text has been analyzed in previous studies (\cite{chen2009simple,hasan2009coa}). \cite{hasan2009coa} proposed an IR-based ranking tool which analyses patent {\it claims} for originality.
 The technique first extracts key terms and phrases from the {\it claims} text using syntactic patterns and then looks for usage patterns backward to determine their novelty, and forward to determine their influence.
 The method considers usage patterns only through user defined time window.
 It is also keyword-based and hence will fail to capture key phrases that are semantically similar and subsequently might give inaccurate scores.

-Along the efforts of using patent legal data for quality assessment Mann and Underweiser \cite{mann2012new} utilized prosecution histories, court decisions, and patent textual features to analyze patent quality.
+Along the efforts of using patent legal data for quality assessment, \cite{mann2012new} utilized prosecution histories, court decisions, and patent textual features to analyze patent quality.
 The analysis suggested that patent examination records would be very helpful in better discriminating high from low quality patents and possibly improve the examination process as a whole.